Sunny (manga): Production

-Matsumoto stated that he has planned since his debut on writing a manga about his own experience living in a children's care home for six years when he was young, but he thought that it would be strange to start a career as a manga artist with a theme like that.
-Matsumoto also said that Sunny is not an autobiographical work, clarifying that there are parts close to his own experiences, while others were mostly made up, adding as well, that at first he planned on making it more autobiographical, but he could not make it work, so it wound up being "half real and half fiction".
-For the series, Matsumoto decided to use the Kansai dialect for dialogues to make the story more light-hearted.
-Matsumoto's previous works have been noted for lack of female characters, whereas in Sunny they are more prominent, as Matsumoto was basing the work on his own experience and half of the kids at the home were girls.
-Matsumoto's wife helped him drawing the female characters.
+Since his debut, Matsumoto had planned to write a manga about his experience living in a children's care home for six years when he was young.
+However, he thought it would have been strange to start his career as a manga artist with that theme.
+He also said that Sunny is not autobiographical, though some parts are close to his experiences.
+Others were mostly made up.
+He added that he initially planned to make it more autobiographical but could not make it work, so it wound up being "half real and half fiction."
+For the series, Matsumoto decided to use the Kansai dialect for dialogue to make the story more lighthearted.
+Previously, Matsumoto's works were noted for their lack of female characters.
+In Sunny, however, they are more prominent because Matsumoto based the work on his experience, and half of the children in the home were girls.
+His wife helped him draw the female characters.